alexandre-dos-reis/ansible-starter/README.md

 - Reorganize servers name to express reality
 - Reorganize `inventory.yml` to add more server to test group using `test-*` whatever name and find a way to retrieve the info in Vagrant.
+- Integrate with the ansible galaxy ecosystem with `requirements.yml` file.

 ## Documents